nkratzke/twista/README.md

 ## Check the Wiki

-How to use Twista for recording and analysis of Twitter streams can be found in the [Wiki](https://github.com/nkratzke/twista/wiki).
+It is recommended to study the [Wiki](https://github.com/nkratzke/twista/wiki) how to use Twista for recording and analysis of Twitter streams.

 ## Twista passed its acid-test